Uzbek Plov Recipe

 Then cut them all:

-- carrots and julienned onions;
+- julienne the carrots and onions;

 Uzbek Plov Recipe - Step 2